mckjack/Electric-Car-Sales/README.md

 ## 4. Python code for training and testing the benchmark (simple) machine learning model as per your Segment 1 deliverable e.g. Logistic Regression for classification, Kmean for clustering etc.
 This code was used for our machine learning model: [MachineLearningModel](https://github.com/mckjack/Project-Data-Analytics-Group5/blob/main/Model_Code_Phase_1.ipynb)
+ - The data preprocessing consisted of cleaning the dataframes.
+We replaced the null values with a value of 0 in our electric car sales dataframe.
+We also filtered the data for each model prediction we are going to be making.
+ - Our feature selection includes oil prices, 3 features of the car (range, recharge rate, efficiency), and number of charging stations.
+The decision-making process is that these features under a machine learning model will be able to target and predict the output of electric car sales respectively.
+ - The data was split into a training set with X_train and y_train as our input and target data respectively.
+ - The models we are choosing are Linear Regression for a single feature and multiple Linear Regression.
+We chose this since it was the most simple and baseline model to choose from that would give us a continuous value as our prediction(ie. Electric Car Sales).
+Some of its limitations is linked to the features used, meaning that the model is only as good as the features we have chosen to use.
+ - Our end goal is to see what out of these features is able to predict electric car sales accurately by comparing each of them individually.

 ### SEGMENT 1